 Category Status Description Running indication LED1 LED2 - Steady green Steady green The inverter is operating in grid-tied mode.
 Blinking green slowly (on for 1s and off for 1s) Off The DC is on and the AC is off.
 Blinking green slowly (on for 1s and off for 1s) Blinking green slowly (on for 1s and off for 1s) Both the DC and AC are on, and the inverter is off-grid.
 Off Blinking green slowly (on for 1s and off for 1s) The DC is off and the AC is on.
-Steady yellow Steady yellow The inverter is running in off-grid state.
-Blinking yellow slowly Off The DC is on and the inverter has no output in off-grid state.
-Blinking yellow slowly Blinking yellow slowly The inverter is overloaded in off-grid state.
 Off Off Both the DC and AC are off.
-Blinking red fast (on for 0.2s and off for 0.2s) - There is a DC environmental alarm, such as String Reverse Connection , or Low Insulation Resistance .
+Blinking red fast (on for 0.2s and off for 0.2s) - There is a DC environmental alarm, such as High String Input Voltage , String Reverse Connection , or Low Insulation Resistance . - Blinking red fast There is an AC environmental alarm, such as Grid Undervoltage , Grid Overvoltage , Grid Overfrequency , or Grid Underfrequency .

-Category Status Description

-- Blinking red fast There is an AC environmental alarm, such as Grid Undervoltage, Grid Overvoltage, Grid Overfrequency, or Grid Underfrequency .

 Steady red Steady red A fault exists.

-Communication indication LED3 -

-Blinking green fast (on for 0.2s and off for 0.2s) Communication is in progress.
+Category Status Description Communication indication LED3 - Blinking green fast (on for 0.2s and off for 0.2s) Communication is in progress.
 (When a mobile phone is connected to the inverter, the indicator first blinks green slowly, indicating that the phone is connected to the inverter.)
 Blinking green slowly (on for 1s and off for 1s) The mobile phone is connected to the inverter.

-Off There is no communication.

-Device replacement indication LED1 LED2 LED3

-Steady red Steady red Steady red
+Device replacement indication Off There is no communication.
+LED1 LED2 LED3 - Steady red Steady red Steady red The inverter hardware is faulty and needs to be replaced.